LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

 To send an announcement from the bot, navigate to the 'announcement maker' channel.
 In this bot there are 3 types of announcements (Whitelisted, Unwhitelisted, Sub-discords).
 To select where you want to make an announcement to, your message must include 1 of 3 keywords - "@whitelisted", "@Unwhitelisted", "LastUpdated: "

+`Buttons`

+All buttons create their respective tickets only allowing staff and the 'user who created the ticket' to see/interact with the ticket, including (whitebutton, support, playerreport, applications, businessChannel, gangChannel, secondcharacter, staffapplication, ownerTicket, banappealbutton)

+The 'Close ticket' button does the same as the "/close" command, where it closes the ticket and creates/sends a ticket transcript to the transcript channel

+Licessing